momentarylapse/tsunami/doc/how-to-build.md

 If you installed via `sudo make install`, tsunami should be registered in your desktop environment.
 Probably just find the friendly icon in the menu and click.
 You can also open a terminal and type `tsunami`.

-You can also run tsunami without installing.
+Tsunami can also be used without installing.
 Open a terminal, and
 ```
 cd <REPOSITORY-ROOT>  # important to run the program from here!
 ./build/tsunami